-The dentist places gauze over the surgical area, which you’ll want to keep in place.
+The dentist places gauze over the surgical area where the wisdom tooth was extracted, which you’ll want to keep in place.
 Avoid touching or rinsing out the area and place an ice pack on your face to help reduce the swelling.
 On day one, the main thing to care for is bleeding.

 Make sure to change your gauze pads every hour by discarding the old one and folding two to three new pads and placing them over the hole.
 Bite down firmly, applying light pressure to the wound.
 This will cause the pads to stick.

-Bleeding typically stops around two or three hours after the surgery.
+Bleeding typically stops around two or three hours after wisdom teeth surgery.
 However, irregular bleeding over the next 48 hours is common.
 Avoid smoking, drinking through a straw, and spitting during this time to allow a clot to form.

 While your first urge after getting home might be rinsing your mouth out, don’t.
 You can begin cleaning your teeth again after the first night.
 After the clot forms, you can rinse your mouth out with mouthwash to help keep the wound clean.

 Don’t neglect brushing your teeth during this time, either.
-Just make sure to be as gentle as possible around any surgical sights.
+Just make sure to be as gentle as possible around any wisdom tooth surgical sites.
 Too much pressure or an action like smoking can cause the blood clot to dislodge, creating a painful dry socket.
 Avoid flossing near the wound for now as well.

 After 24 hours, dentists recommend rinsing with warm water and salt to help reduce swelling.
 Antiseptic mouthwash should be used two to three times a day to help prevent infections.

-Your diet following the surgery is strict for a few days.
+Your diet following the wisdom tooth removal is strict for a few days.
 Soups, smoothies, and apple sauce are the safest choices.
 Items like Jell-O and yogurt are also easy to eat afterward.
 Try to stick with a liquid diet as much as possible for two weeks.